NikitaVert/Bellabeat-project/Analysis.md

 <img width="1411" alt="Screenshot 2024-12-09 at 17 41 23" src="https://github.com/user-attachments/assets/a202776e-11e8-48e1-b01f-4fb25d3e5806">

-The values highlighted in red are below average and those highlighted in green are above.
+The values highlighted in red are below average, and those highlighted in green are above average.
 The average number of steps taken in an hour is only 286.

-The "ActivityHour" column was chosen for the "Row labels" and "StepTotal" column was used for values in a form of an average number.
-This table shows how many steps on average were taken by different users at what time of the day.
+The "ActivityHour" column was chosen for the "Row labels," and the "StepTotal" column was used for values in the form of an average number.
+This table shows the average number of steps taken by different users at what time of day.

 For a better understanding of the table's data, a graph is generated as a visualisation in the form of a bar chart:

 <img width="1019" alt="image" src="https://github.com/user-attachments/assets/5bbe10da-0b37-40fa-a414-86b5ae577698">

+The graph shows that the most active hours of the day are from 08:00 to 20:00.
+During this 12-hour period, users accumulated the most steps.

+### Tableau

+The data cleaned and organised in SQL will be used in Tableau to generate meaningful visualisation.